Software-Knife-and-Tool/dyad/README.md

 Performance metrics are not yet implemented.

-Failures in the early tests are almost guaranteed to cause complete failure of subsequent tests.
+Failures in the *mu* tests are almost guaranteed to cause complete failure of subsequent tests.

 ```
 % make tests/summary